 The vision for the Sepsis CoLab arose out of the recognition that despite important milestones recently achieved in the fight against sepsis, lack of routinely collected data and coordination is hampering progress.
 This international network shares information and data to further common priorities among collaborators to improve sepsis treatments and outcomes.
 The Sepsis CoLab facilitates partnerships to develop and validate tools for data collection and data sharing, enabling continuous quality improvement of care in health facilities across the world.

-The Centre for International Child Health (CICH) at BC Children’s Hospital in Vancouver and the World Federation of Pediatric Intensive and Critical Care Societies (WFPICCS) have entered into a partnership and have launched this global network for collaboration and data-sharing to address pediatric sepsis mortality and morbidity.
+The Institute for Global Health (IGH) at BC Children’s Hospital and BC Women’s Hospital + Health Centre in Vancouver, Canada, and the World Federation of Pediatric Intensive and Critical Care Societies (WFPICCS) have entered into a partnership and have launched this global network for collaboration and data-sharing to address pediatric sepsis mortality and morbidity.
 Targeted, investigator-driven initiatives within the network are being used to improve sepsis treatments and outcomes.